 Like Loose Laces and Letitia Creek, Dickerson Heights is primarily restricted to small natural canopy gaps and adjacent roadsides.
-This population has shown a positive trend since 2007; in 2007, 15.5 m of foliar cover and only 189 racemes were recorded, whereas in 2014, the foliar cover had tripled to 49.9 m and raceme production has quadrupled to 770 (Figure 27).
+This population has shown a positive trend since 2007; in 2007, 15.5 m2 of foliar cover and only 189 racemes were recorded, whereas in 2014, the foliar cover had tripled to 49.9 m2 and raceme production has quadrupled to 770 (Figure 27).
+Racemes were not counted in 2016.
 In 2011, 2012 and 2014, there were 131, 62 and 198 seedlings counted while monitoring at this site, respectively; this indicates that sexual reproduction is successful at the site, thus improving genetic diversity and sustainability.

 In 2009, the BLM thinned trees around our plots at the Dickerson Heights area.
-The impact on the canopy cover thinning seemed to be less at this area as the cleared areas are generally downslope of the lupine population.
-While it may take several years for the full impact of these treatments to be known, these populations will most likely continue to respond favorably to creation of additional canopy gaps or reduction in forest cover.
+The impact on the canopy cover thinning seemed to be less at this area, as the cleared areas are generally downslope of the L. oreganus population.
+These populations will most likely continue to respond favorably to creation of additional canopy gaps or reduction in forest cover.

 Like Loose Laces and Dickerson Heights, Letitia Creek is primarily restricted to roadsides or small natural canopy gaps adjacent to roads.
-This site has declined to approximately one-fifth of the population size recorded when monitoring began in 2003 and the raceme count has dwindled from hundreds to zero in 2014.
+This site has declined to approximately one-fifth of the population size recorded when monitoring began in 2003 and the raceme count has dwindled from hundreds to three in 2016.
 This is likely due in part to the high levels of shading.
 In 2010, the BLM thinned coniferous trees around our plots at the Letitia Creek area.
-Thinning treatment in 2010 appears to have done little to increase foliar cover or raceme production as there still was a great deal of shading from Arbutus menziesii (madrone), which was not targeted in thinning.
-While it may take several years for the full impact of these treatments to be known, preservation of this population may requires active management now; otherwise, the lupine population at Letitia Creek has almost been completely extirpated.
+Thinning treatment in 2010 appears to have done little to increase foliar cover or raceme production, as there still was a great deal of shading from Arbutus menziesii (madrone), which was not targeted in thinning.
+While it may take several years for the full impact of these treatments to be known, preservation of this population requires active management now; otherwise, the L. oreganus population at Letitia Creek will be completely extirpated.